Advanced Trust Drafting for Income Tax Minimization: Including Capital Gains in DNI, Push-Outs, and More

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide estate planning counsel with a comprehensive understanding and application of best practices in tax planning and trust document drafting to minimize income tax consequences of trust income.
+This CLE course will provide estate planning counsel with a comprehensive understanding and application of best practices in tax planning and trust document drafting to minimize income tax consequences of trust income.
 The panel will provide a thorough review of the rules and practices covering inclusion of capital gains in distributable net income (DNI) for trusts and estates and other critical considerations for minimizing income taxes on trust receipts through careful structuring of the trust's governing instrument.

 - Default capital gains treatment inclusion in the corpus